MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/disaster-recovery.md

 ## RPO and RTO

 - RPO - Recovery Point Objective: How often we create backups.
-Time between the RPO and the disaster is the data loss
+Time between the RPO and a disaster is the data loss period
-- RTO - Recovery Time Objective: The point in time when the recovery finishes.
-The time between the disaster and the RTO is downtime
+- RTO - Recovery Time Objective: The point-in-time when the recovery finishes.
+The time between a disaster and the RTO is referred to as downtime

 ## Disaster Recovery Strategies

 - Backup and Restore: high RPO, cheap, easy to manage and accomplish
 - Pilot Light:
-    - A small version of the app is always running in the cloud
+    - A small version of the app is always running on the cloud
     - Useful for critical core (pilot light)
     - Similar to backup and restore strategy
-    - Faster than backup and restore as critical system are already running
+    - Faster than backup and restore as critical systems are already running
 - Warm Standby
     - Full system is up and running but at a minimal size
-    - Upon disaster we can scale to production load
+    - Upon a disaster we can scale to production load
-- Hot Site / Multi Site Approach
+- Hot-Site / Multi-Site Approach
     - Very low RTO - very expensive
     - Full production scale is running on the cloud
 - All AWS Multi Region